DanielleQuinn/instructor-training-reorg/_episodes/08-motivation.md

 >> ## Solution
 >> When students care little about a goal and have little confidence in their abilities to successfully achieve that goal, they tend to
 >> behave in a *rejecting* manner.
 This characterizes students in both supportive and unsupportive environments.
 These students are
->> prone to disengage from learning situations and may experience apathy, general passivity, alientation, or even a sense of anger.
+>> prone to disengage from learning situations and may experience apathy, general passivity, alienation, or even a sense of anger.
 >>
 >> When students in both supportive and unsupportive environments see little value in a goal but are confident in their abilities to
 >> successfully achieve it, they may act in an *evading* manner.
 They may have difficulty paying attention and are frequently